 They say there's no school like the old school, and for nose-hair trimming, that's a fair assessment.
 Scissors have been the tool of choice for managing those annoying little buggers for centuries.
 Modern scissors make the job safer and easier than ever before, and the risk of irritation is virtually nonexistent when you compare it to tweezing.
 Best of all, facial grooming scissors are cheap.

-In spite of all of that good news, you still need to know a few things about trimming with scissors.
+Despite all of that good news, you still need to know a few things about trimming with scissors.
 First, don't get complacent.
-They may be designed for safety, but if you’re reckless enough you can still cause serious damage with your trimming scissors.
+They may be designed for safety, but if you're reckless enough, you can still cause serious damage with your trimming scissors.
 The most common way idiot guys hurt themselves is by going too deep.
-You should only be trying to trim hair that grows in the lower nostril.
-This is the part that is flared and easy to access.
+You should only be trying to trim hair that grows in the lower nostril; this is the part that is flared and easy to access.
 When you think no one is looking and pick your nose, this is as high as your fingers can go.
-If you push deeper with scissors, you’re going to agitate your sinuses at best and puncture sensitive and important parts of your nose at worst.
+If you push deeper with scissors, you're going to agitate your sinuses at best and puncture sensitive and important parts of your nose at worst.

 The other common problem guys have is being too thorough.
 You just learned that nose hair has a purpose.
 You should not be aiming for nasal baldness.
-Instead, focus on the hair that is clearly visible outside the nose.
-If you have a few that are particularly irritating, you can snip those too, but you should not be trying to make the hair as short as possible.
-Basically, if a nose hair isn’t causing you distress, leave it alone.
+Instead, focus on the hair that is visible outside the nose.
+If you have a few that are particularly irritating, you can snip those too, but you should not try to make the hair as short as possible.
+If a nose hair isn't causing you distress, leave it alone.

 Lastly, clean your scissors.
 If basic hygiene doesn't appeal to you, then maybe pragmatism will.
 No matter how clear you think your nose is when you trim, there is still mucus present.
 If you don't clean the scissors, you'll get a layer of crust that will dull the blades and impair their functionality.